 Benefits of a mortgage broker:

 Most financial institutions offer a limited menu of loan products just as mortgage banks do.
 They typically hold mortgages in their portfolios or sell them on the secondary market.

-Mortgage lenders have proliferated on the Internet in recent years, offering fast, easy loans at competitive rates.
-Some are online channels of brick-and-mortar financial institutions or mortgage brokers, others are Internet-based banks or brokers.
+Mortgage lenders have proliferated on the internet in recent years, offering fast, easy loans at competitive rates.
+Some are online channels of brick-and-mortar financial institutions or mortgage brokers, while others are web-based banks or brokers.

 Depending on your credit history and circumstances, you may benefit by using one source of mortgage loans over another.